sourcehut-mirrors/chawan/doc/image.md

 All image codec implementations are specified by the URL scheme "img-codec+name:", where "name" is the MIME subtype. e.g. for image/png, it is "img-codec+png:".
+(This indeed means that only "image" MIME types can be used.)

 Like all schemes, these are defined (and overridable) in the urimethodmap file, and are implemented as local CGI programs.
 These programs take an encoded image on stdin, and dump the decoded RGBA data to stdout - when encoding, vice versa.

-This means that it is possible (although rarely practical) for users to define image decoders for their preferred formats, or even override the built-in ones.
+This means that it is possible for users to define image decoders for their preferred formats, or even override the built-in ones.
 (If you actually end up doing this for some reason, please shoot me a mail so I can add it to the bonus directory.)

 A codec can have one of, or both, "decode" and "encode" instructions;
 these are set in the path name.
 So "img-codec+png:decode" is called for